teaFS/compact-wordpress/README.md

-##### This is a fork of etopian/alpine-php-wordpress, this Docer image is meant to be a fast, simple and light solution for setting up wordpress.
+##### This is a fork of etopian/alpine-php-wordpress, this Docker image is meant to be a fast, simple and light solution for setting up wordpress.

 ##### This image is being maintained.
 Fork it and change it fit your needs.
 Upgrade your site using the upgrade strategy on wordpressdocker.com